zng-ui/zng/TODO/_current.md

               be used in offline mode, because fetch will not work in that case.
         - Fetch inner mixes because Rust-Doc does not auto include these.
         - Fetch needs to be applied in inherit order, to continue the PROPERTIES override check.
-        - Not all parents are linked directly, the inner-most type of the mix-ins can have a parents of their own.
+        - Not all parents are linked directly, the inner-most type of the mix-ins may need to fetch too.
         - Avoid fetching the same mix-min parent more then once too, a widget can inherited from `FooMix<Bar>` when `Bar` already is `FooMix<WidgetBase>`.

-    - Refactor properties methods to have macro assign signature?
-        - Change anchor names from `#method-name` to `#property-name`?
-        - Maybe hiding to much, also using the call syntax on declaration is weird.
-            - Maybe we can have a fancy tooltip that shows how to call the property in the macro.
+    - Have a fancy tooltip that shows how to call the property in the macro.
+        - Same style as the notable trait?

 * Implement `TextMix<P>` or even more segmented mix-ins, use then in `Link` and other text widgets?